the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-application.md

 **Table summarising our scoring rubric and criteria for each score:**

-*This scoring rubric is based on the Mozilla Open Leaders and Open Life Science (OLS) selection criteria as described in [this GitHub repository](https://github.com/open-life-science/application-forms/blob/master/review-rubrics.md).*
+*This scoring rubric is based on the Mozilla Open Leaders and Open Life Science (OLS) selection criteria as described in the 'Review Rubrics' on [this GitHub repository](https://github.com/open-life-science/application-forms).*

 | Sections | Score 1 | Score 2 | Score 3 |
 | -------- | ------- | ------- | -------:|